sandreas/tone/README.md

 `tone` is a utility to dump and modify audio metadata.
 It is written in `C#` and utilizes the awesome [atldotnet] library.

-> Important note: `tone` is in a pretty early development state and may contain bugs or missing features, so it might be a good idea to backup your files before using it.
+> Important note: `tone` is in a pretty early state of development and may contain
+> bugs or missing features as well as missing documentation, so it might be a good
+> idea to backup your files before using it and prepare for reading code, if
+> documentation is missing.

 ## Features